NeCTAR-RC/tutorials/_virtual-desktop-service/03-general-tasks.md

 Now, you can move this to where ever you want to store this, for example, your `Documents` folder.
 You can do this any way you normally would on your computer, whether its drag and drop or copy and paste etc.

+**Note**
+It is important to move your files from the `GUACFS` directory into your Virtual Desktop, as this location is only for file transfer and your files are not guaranteed to persist there.
+{: .callout-danger}

 **To download a file to your local desktop:**

 1. Navigate to `Devices`, `thinclient_drives`, then open the `GUACFS` folder.